Bad Breath in Cats

 There are several products on the market to help you deal with bad kitty breath including cat toothbrush and paste, cat treats that can help minimize tartar or freshen cat breath as welll as kitty breath drops.

 It is first important to understand and treat any underlying diseases that may be causing the foul odor.
-These include:
+These include: Gingivitis (inflammation of the gums)

 Abscessed tooth or teeth